-Tod Lindberg is a senior fellow at the Hudson Institute and a research fellow at the Hoover Institution, Stanford University.
+Tod Lindberg is a senior fellow at Hudson Institute specializing in national security issues and the role of U.S. leadership.
 He writes widely on U.S. foreign policy and national security, as well as on American politics and philosophical topics.

-He is a contributing editor to the Weekly Standard and has written for scholarly and popular publications from Telos and the Review of Metaphysics to Foreign Affairs and Commentary to the New York Times, Washington Post, Wall Street Journal and USA Today.
+Mr. Lindberg has written for scholarly and popular publications from Telos and the Review of Metaphysics to Foreign Affairs and Commentary to the New York Times, Washington Post, Wall Street Journal and USA Today.
 He is adjunct associate professor at Georgetown University’s Walsh School of Foreign Service, where he teaches a graduate seminar on ethics and decision-making in international politics.

 He has participated in numerous policy study groups, most recently a RAND study commissioned by the Defense Department’s Office of Net Assessment on the future of global order, for which he drafted a working paper on “Global Order and Liberal Overreach.”
 He contributed a chapter on victims’ rights and the International Criminal Court to Mark Lagon and Anthony Arend, editors, Human Dignity and the Future of Global Institutions (Georgetown University Press) and a chapter on “What is the ‘International Community’?” to Chester A. Crocker, Fenn Osler Hampson, and Pamela Aall, editors, Managing Conflict in a World Adrift (U.S. Institute of Peace).
 In modified form, it also appeared as a Council on Foreign Relations Working Paper, “Making Sense of the ‘International Community.’”
 He was principal author of a working paper of the German Marshall Fund of the United States on “Next-Step Pressure Points and Democracy Promotion.”
 He was a member of the Steering Committee of the Princeton Project on National Security and co-chair of its Working Group on Anti-Americanism.
 He contributed the lead chapter, “The Case Against the Case Against Europe,” in Simon Serfaty, editor, Visions of the Atlantic Alliance: The United States, the European Union, and NATO (Center for Strategic and International Studies).
 His article co-authored with Derek Chollet, “A Moral Core for U.S. Foreign Policy,” has been anthologized in G. John Ikenberry, editor, American Foreign Policy: Theoretical Essays (Wadsworth/Cengage Learning).
 He has spoken at Harvard, Princeton, Stanford, Virginia, Indiana, and Texas among other colleges and universities.

 He studied political philosophy and literature at the University of Chicago with Allan Bloom and Saul Bellow, among others.
-Commentary published his long poem “The Apology of Patroclus,” a dramatic monologue, in its October 2016 edition.
+Commentary published his long poem, “The Apology of Patroclus,” a dramatic monologue, in its October 2016 edition.
 He and his wife Tina live in Washington, D.C.
 They have two grown daughters.